 Rookie Mistakes to Avoid

-Another rookie mistake is going with two many neutral tones.
+- Too Many Neutrals: Another rookie mistake is going with too many neutral tones.
 Neutrals are easy on the eyes and tend to get overused in rooms.
 The best example is the tan rooms of the 2000s.
 Here you had tan rooms, with a few black picture frames, and then tan furniture.
 It was a boring era for design.

 Current Trends in Color Design

-One of today's trends is industrial farmhouse, which mixes black, white, and gray with wood tones.
-Many people employing this neutral pallet accent it with a color like navy blue or orange.
-The great thing about today's neutral is that it can change with the seasons, allowing holiday decorating to be the accent color.
+People are transitioning out of farmhouse decor, which mixes black, white, and gray with wood tones.
+Many people employing this neutral pallet accent it with a color like navy blue or yellow.
+The great thing about a neutral pallet is that it can change with the seasons, allowing holiday decorating to be the accent color.

 Bright colors can project a feeling of happiness and playfulness.
 Muted colors and neutrals create a more serene feeling.
 Style also plays into the overall effect of the room.
 Sometimes you have to play with a room to discover its potential.
 During that process, you should always stand back to see if the room makes you feel a certain way.
 One trick is to take a picture of the room and see how it looks.
 Do you need to add color or get rid of a color?